hannonhill/Example-Sites/Social-Media-Mashup/README.md

 It contains:

-* Example page of various social media feeds.
+* Example page of various social media feeds, using Web API's for some and RSS feeds for others
 * Facebook, Twitter, Instragram, Flickr, YouTube.